rails/rails/actionview/app/javascript/README.md

 ### ES2015+

-If you're using the Webpacker gem or some other JavaScript bundler, add the following to your main JS file:
+If you're using a JavaScript bundler, add the following to your main JS file:

 ```javascript
 import Rails from "@rails/ujs"